marcus-grant/i3/README.md

 ## Files

 ## To-Do's
-*changes started being logged on 2017-11-13, there have been several changes before then*
+*several previous untracked items have been made*
 - [x] add [okraits/j4-make-config](https://github.com/okraits/j4-make-config) as submodule
 - [ ] create `prepare.sh` script to prepare or update local environment to use these configs
   - [ ] ensure that this includes updating submodules